 Dilworth Building, Heritage building in Auckland CBD, New Zealand

-Constructed between 1925 and 1927 by architects William Gummer and Reginald Ford, the building supported funding for students at the Dilworth Ulster Institute.
+The building was constructed between 1925 and 1927 by architects William Gummer and Reginald Ford, designed to generate funding for students at the Dilworth Ulster Institute.
+During World War II, it became a key military facility, serving as headquarters for the U.S. Army and housing the American consulate.

 The structure received Category 1 Historic Building status from Heritage New Zealand in 1989, marking its architectural and social value to Auckland.